AbeThomas82/Challenge-Repo/README.md

 Images should have 'alt' commands attached, and the heading and title should be concise, effective, and organized without neglecting proper detail.

 I have learned from this challenge that words do matter.
 Semantic language use promotes structure and clarity in web development.
-I hope that the organization met instructor standards.
+I hope that the assignment met instructor standards.
 Thank you.

 ## Installation